markgbeckett/jupiter_ace/valkyr-minstrel/README.md

 The game, as provided, will work with the YM2149 Sound Card for RC2014 Rev 5 with default port settings.
 Simply select 'Soundbox (EME/Boldfield)' from the options screen.

+### Using Different Sound Card Port Settings

 I have included a word `PATCH` that is used to update the port settings for the sound card.
 This in turn relies on a word PATCHK to search for and replace sound-card input and output in sections of memory.
+You can use `PATCH` to update the game to work with different port settings.

 Before proceeding, it is best to switch to hexidecimal numbers, by using `DECIMAL 16 BASE C!`.
-In hexidecimal base, as supplied, `PATCHK` looks like:
+In hexidecimal, as supplied, `PATCHK` looks like:

 ```
 PATCHK